Deep-MI/fsqc/README.md

   all required packages will be installed automatically and manual installation as detailed above will not be necessary.

-- This software has been tested on Ubuntu 22.04 and MacOS 10.15.
+- This software has been tested on Ubuntu 20.04.

+- A working [FreeSurfer](https://freesurfer.net) installation (version 6 or
+  newer) is required for running the 'shape' module of this toolbox.
+Also make sure that FreeSurfer is sourced (i.e., `FREESURFER_HOME` is set as an environment variable) before running an analysis.

 ___